Soyandroid/bemanitools/README.md

 spoken by the real IO PCBs, instead of replacing chunks of game code like BT4.
 The benefits of this approach are a more authentic gameplay experience, and easier support for a broader range of releases from each game series.

+## TODO notes current PR
+* add bio2 video drv to supplements
+* iidxiotest: clearing all outputs from the menu doesn't work, lights stay on
+* TODO iidx 25/26/27 lags with bio2 connected, io emulation and poll limiter disabled options
+* add doc for iidx27: in order to make the game detect bio2 boards, you need the original driver -> ref to bt supplements (driver also works on win10 x64, tested)
+    * you can also use the stock driver that windows installs automatically. the original driver is only required when running the game without BT5 or with BT5 and IO emulation disabled
+* FAQ: my turntable feels laggy even with bio2 -> turntable bypass hardware cable upgrade

 ## Contributions and bug reporting
 [Read the dedicated CONTRIBUTING.md documentation](CONTRIBUTING.md).